Good things happen when you... Get Involved!

 Chance for eleventh grade girls and boys to attend a week long leadership experience on a college campus, learning about our state and local government.

-Champlain College Young Writers Conference - Deadline to apply is February 24th, 2017.
+Champlain College Young Writers Conference - Deadline to apply is usually in February.

 Open to high school students who enjoy writing.
 Great chance to visit a college, get inspired and hone your writing skills.
 For more information and to apply please visit their website: http://www.champlain.